Orford Castle: Modern period

 Sir Arthur Churchman bought Orford Castle in 1928 and gave the property to the Orford Town Trust; an appeal for money to maintain and restore it began shortly afterwards.
 In 1930 the castle opened to the public.
 During the Second World War the castle was refortified with barbed wire to form what was originally intended to be an anti-aircraft emplacement, with Nissen huts erected around the keep.
 The castle was instead used as a radar emplacement, and a concrete floor was installed in the south-east tower to support the equipment.
 These buildings were removed at the end of the conflict.
 The Ministry of Information took a series of propaganda photographs around Orford dubbed "Invasion Village"; as well as showing life in the village, the images contrasted the old fortification with new defences to demonstrate that heritage was under threat.

 Orford Castle was given to the Ministry of Works in 1962, and is now maintained by English Heritage.
 The first guidebook to the site was published two years later, written by R. Allen Brown.
 Later guidebooks were written by Derek Renn (1988), John Rhodes (2003), and Stephen Brindle (2018).

 The keep of the castle is the only part of the structure remaining intact, although the earthwork remains of the bailey wall are still visible.
 Some of the ditches visible amongst the earthworks are not medieval but results of later quarrying of the bailey walls.
 Archaeological work to interpret the surrounding environment has continued, most recently during 2002 to 2003.
 The castle is a scheduled monument and a Grade I listed building.

+The finale of the 1968 film Witchfinder General was shot in the castle.
+The filmmakers were required to shoot at night because the Ministry of Works said that they were mandated to keep it open to the public during the day.

 While maintained by English Heritage, the castle also houses Orford Museum.
 The museum moved into the castle in 2005, and is housed in the upper hall.
 It had been without a venue since 1998.
 The Orford Museum Trust has created exhibits in there featuring displays of archaeological artefacts found locally.

 In the 21st century, English Heritage began a programme of conservation to stem the decay of the mudstone, also known as septaria, used to build the castle.
 The stone had been weathering since at least the 16th century, and in 2008 English Heritage began trialling different means of preserving the stone.
 After various trials, in 2022 a £1 million project was undertaken to cover the castle in lime render.